Events API

 -H "Authorization: Bearer <access_token>"

-Event-Based Pipeline Workflow
+Event-Driven Pipeline Workflow

 // 1.
-Create pipeline (including event option)
+Create pipeline (with event option)

 await fetch('/api/v1/pipelines/', {